KKyang/qtsmartgraphics/README.md

 A simple library that improves the user experience when displaying images by Qt's QLabel and QGraphicsView.
 It also supports OpenCV Mat array type.

-smartGraphicsView supports show-image-functions which supports QImage and Mat (in BGR format).
+smartGraphicsView supports show image functions which supports QImage and Mat (in BGR format).
 It also supports mouse clicks, moves, and wheel events.

-smartLabel supports show-image-functions which supports QImage and Mat (in BGR format).
+smartLabel supports show image functions which supports QImage and Mat (in BGR format).
 It also supports mouse clicks events.

 ### Author